DuckDuckGo: Reception

 In a June 2011 article, Harry McCracken of Time commended DuckDuckGo, comparing it to his favorite hamburger restaurant, In-N-Out Burger:

 It feels a lot like early Google, with a stripped-down home page.
 Just as In-N-Out doesn't have lattes or Asian salads or sundaes or scrambled eggs, DDG doesn't try to do news or blogs or books or images.
 There's no auto-completion or instant results.
 It just offers core Web search—mostly the "ten blue links" approach that's still really useful, no matter what its critics say ...
 As for the quality, I'm not saying that Weinberg has figured out a way to return more relevant results than Google's mighty search team.
 But DuckDuckGo ... is really good at bringing back useful sites.
 It all feels meaty and straightforward and filler-free ...

-The bare-bones approach cited in his quote has since changed; for instance, DuckDuckGo now has auto-completion, instant results, and a news tab.
+The bare-bones approach cited in his quote has since changed; for instance, in 2014 DuckDuckGo added auto-completion, images, weather and more.
 McCracken included the site in Times list of "50 Best Websites of 2011."

 Thom Holwerda, who reviewed the search engine for OSNews, praised its privacy features and shortcuts to site-specific searches as well as criticizing Google for "tracking pretty much everything you do", particularly because of the risk of such information being subject to a U.S. government subpoena.
 In 2012, in response to accusations that it was a monopoly, Google identified DuckDuckGo as a competitor.
 Weinberg was reportedly "pleased and entertained" by that acknowledgment.

-In November 2019, Twitter CEO Jack Dorsey revealed his preference for using the DuckDuckGo search engine rather than Google, stating, "I love @DuckDuckGo.
+In November 2019, then-Twitter CEO Jack Dorsey revealed his preference for using the DuckDuckGo search engine rather than Google, tweeting, "I love @DuckDuckGo.
 My default search engine for a while now.
 The app is even better!".
 Conservative political commentators Ben Shapiro and Dan Bongino have also endorsed DuckDuckGo.

-Controversies
+Notable events

+Pausing Yandex partnership

 On March 1, 2022, in response to the Russian invasion of Ukraine, DuckDuckGo paused its partnership with Yandex Search.
 Weinberg said in a tweet that DuckDuckGo will down-rank sites associated with Russian disinformation, a move which some users criticized as censorship and a violation of the search engine's commitment to "unbiased search."
 DuckDuckGo has defended itself from the criticism, saying that "The primary utility of a search engine is to provide access to accurate information.
 Disinformation sites that deliberately put out false information to intentionally mislead people directly cut against that utility."

+Blocking pirating websites

-In April 2022, TorrentFreak reported that DuckDuckGo had blocked search results for some major pirating websites, including The Pirate Bay, 1337x and FMovies, as well as video downloading software Youtube-dl.
-In a statement to Engadget, DuckDuckGo said that The Pirate Bay and Youtube-dl were never removed from its search results if the user searched for those websites using their name or web address.
-DuckDuckGo also said that there were problems with "site:" search queries used for these websites and other searches and said that the problem had been fixed.
+In April 2022, TorrentFreak reported that DuckDuckGo had blocked search results for some major pirating websites, including The Pirate Bay, 1337x and FMovies, as well as video downloading software youtube-dl.
+In a statement to Engadget, DuckDuckGo said that The Pirate Bay and youtube-dl were never removed from its search results if the user searched for those websites using their name or web address.
+DuckDuckGo also said there were problems with "site:" search queries for these websites and other searches, and that the problem had been fixed.